hurstdog/gcalstats/README.md

   1. Delete the example function `myFunction` and paste in the contents of `CalendarStats.js`
   1. Edit `OWNER_USERNAME` and `OWNER_DOMAIN` to match the Google account you want calendar stats for.
-  1. In the function pull-down menu, choose `ListMeetings`, then click `Run`
+  1. In the function pull-down menu, choose `CollectMeetingStats`, then click `Run`
   1. Authorize the access (if you trust the code, naturally).
   1. Choose your spreadsheet tab again and view the results.
 They'll be in sheets named `1:1 List` and `Meeting Stats` (names chosen in the constants